Key Facts

 Shaping a position

-In the 2000s, the office begins to be active beyond the Austrian borders.
-DMAA wins competitions with spectacular designs for cultural landmarks and attracts international attention.
-The emphatically contextual way of working, in which the building is very precisely positioned vis-à-vis its surroundings, shapes their architectural language.
-In Festspielhaus Erl this approach consolidates into a tectonically dynamic external form with sculptural qualities.
-The building is both a rock and a resonating body.
-The entire concert hall brings music to life, its wooden walls vibrating like those of a musical instrument.
+In the 2000s, the office expands its activities beyond Austria’s borders.
+DMAA gains international recognition by winning competitions with spectacular designs for cultural landmarks.
+Its architectural language is shaped by a strong contextual approach, with each building being carefully positioned in relation to its surroundings.
+This philosophy is exemplified by the Festspielhaus Erl, where it manifests as a tectonically dynamic structure with sculptural qualities.
+The building appears both as a rock and a resonating body, with the entire concert hall bringing music to life – its wooden walls vibrating like those of a musical instrument.

-At the eye Filmmuseum in Amsterdam, reflections on the functions of the cinema lead to a redefinition of the relationship between the screen and the entrance area.
-The design interprets the generous facility as a spacious arena and the cinema as a place of communication that offers an excellent visitor experience.
+At the Eye Filmmuseum in Amsterdam, reflections on the role of cinema lead to a redefinition of the relationship between the auditoria and the public area.
+The design envisions the expansive complex as a spacious arena, transforming the cinema into a place of communication that offers an exceptional visitor experience.
+Another key project from this period is the Porsche Museum in Stuttgart.

 New Horizons

-In 2015, Elke Delugan-Meissl is appointed Commissioner of the Austrian contribution to the Architecture Biennale in Venice.
-As the movement of migrants towards Europe reaches a peak, DMAA and Liquid Frontiers develop a collaborative project that investigates the question of what architecture can contribute to society.
-Three teams are invited to realise temporary projects in three locations in Vienna, that are designed to improve the living conditions of the involved migrants.
-The presentation of the concrete results in the Austrian Pavilion vividly demonstrates the close relationship between physical spaces and social issues.
+In 2015, Elke Delugan-Meissl is appointed Commissioner of Austria’s contribution to the Architecture Biennale in Venice.
+As the movement of migrants toward Europe reaches its peak, DMAA and Liquid Frontiers initiate a collaborative project exploring the role of architecture in addressing societal challenges.
+Three teams are invited to develop temporary projects at three locations in Vienna, each designed to enhance the living conditions of migrants.
+The presentation of these tangible results in the Austrian Pavilion powerfully illustrates the deep connection between physical spaces and social issues.

-This respectful preoccupation with available space and its unused potential as a high-quality alternative to new-build projects is becoming increasingly important in the work of the office.
-This is exemplified by the former Kellogg’s production facilities and silos on the Port of Bremen.
-Here, the minimal architectural interventions reinterpret rather than override the existing.
-Precise interventions reinforce the established atmosphere of the place.
+The thoughtful engagement with existing spaces and their untapped potential as high-quality alternatives to new construction is becoming increasingly central to the office’s work.
+A prime example is the transformation of the former Kellogg’s production facilities and silos at the Port of Bremen, where minimal architectural interventions reinterpret rather than replace the existing structures.
+Precise modifications enhance the site’s established atmosphere while preserving its character.

 Network